-- Improving undergraduate education on the UW–Madison campus and beyond through the use of Teaching-as-Research by graduates-through-faculty (defined as graduate students, postdoctoral researchers, academic/instructional staff, and faculty)
+- Improving undergraduate education on the UW–Madison campus and beyond through the use of Teaching-as-Research

 - Functioning as a self-sustaining Learning Community that provides fluid leadership and membership roles to all participants